DFC announces winners for Carnival Road Parade 2017

 Adult Carnival Band Tuesday Parade

-Adult Band of the Year: Afrikulture Stilt Walkers- ‘Dance A Heart Beat’ and Experience ‘Domnil Ki Dou’
+Adult Band of the Year: Afrikulture Stilt Walkers- ‘Dance A Heart Beat’

 2nd Place: Oldtime Sake